FreddyTM/EventSurfer/README.md

 # EventSurfer
 Event management app

-DAM's Project 2020.
-Started in 2020, will be finished in 2022...
+Version 0.1.18 released in DAM's project.
+February 2022.

 An event management app.
-It will have a remote PostgreSQL database and a desktop GUI client developed in Java.
+It will have a remote PostgreSQL database and a desktop GUI client developed in Java with standard Swing components.
 Database connections will be managed by JDBC.